Skip to Content

 I wish I could say those years were some of the best years of my life, but they weren’t.
 Instead of getting married and raising a family, I got into a car wreck and allowed it to turn into a ‘life wreck’.

-Addiction to pain killers followed the crash, and eventually, I lost everything I had.
+Addiction to painkillers followed the crash, and eventually, I lost everything I had.
 My soon-to-be fiance, my car, my home, my belongings, my money, my friends, my self-love and self-respect – all gone.
 But not my dad.

-In spite of my lies, my stealing, my mean words, and my not really caring – my dad stood by my side.
+In spite of my lies, my stealing, my mean words, and my not caring – my dad stood by my side.
 As soon as I hit rock bottom, my dad took me back under his wing, supporting me and encouraging me until I was ready and able to get back up on my feet again

 Our Roles Reversed